Maximiliane-K/flavorframes/README.md

 ### Deployment

+**Deployment**

-Once you have created a new gitpod workspace and set up the new project, you are ready to deploy to Heroku.
+Once you've set up a new Gitpod workspace and initialized the project, you're ready to deploy it on Heroku.

-1. In your heroku account, select Create New App, and give it a unique name related to your project.
+- Log into your Heroku account and click on 'Create New App'.
+Choose a unique name that relates to your project.
-2. Select a region corresponding to where you live and click 'Create App'.
+- Pick a region that best matches your location and hit 'Create App'.
-3. Head into the 'Deploy' tab select GitHub as the 'deployment method', find your project repository and click 'Connect'.
+- Navigate to the 'Deploy' section, select GitHub as your deployment method, find your repository, and click 'Connect'.
-4. Click 'Deploy branch' to trigger Heroku to start building the application.
+- Click 'Deploy Branch' to initiate the build process on Heroku.
-5. Once you see the message saying 'build succeeded' you can click 'Open App' to see your application in the browser.
+- Once the build completes successfully and you see the 'build succeeded' message, click 'Open App' to view your live application in the browser.

-### Connect React Frontend to the API backend
+- Connecting a React Frontend to the API Backend

-Once you have set up the workspace and done a basic deploy to Heroku, you can connect the react workspace to your API, in order to send data to the API
+- After deploying your API to Heroku, the next step is linking your React frontend to the backend so it can send and receive data.

-1. In the Heroku dashboard, go into the API application settings
+In the Heroku dashboard, open your API application's settings.

-2. In 'Settings' add a new Config Var called 'CLIENT_ORIGIN' and set that to the URL for your deployed React application.
+- Under 'Settings', add a new Config Var named CLIENT_ORIGIN and set it to the URL of your deployed React app.
-3. Then add another Config Var called 'CLIENT_ORIGIN_DEV' and enter the URL of your Gitpod preview link, remembering to remove the trailing slash at the end.
-Gitpod occasionally changes this URL so keep an eye on it, as you are working on your project.
+- Add another Config Var called CLIENT_ORIGIN_DEV, and enter your Gitpod preview URL (without the trailing slash).
+ Since Gitpod occasionally updates this URL, remember to check it periodically while working on your project.

-4. Go back into your frontend Gitpod workspace, and install the Axios library using the command 'npm install axios'.
+Switch back to your frontend Gitpod workspace and install Axios using:
+- 'npm install axios'
-5. Create a folder called 'API' and inside it create a file called 'axiosDefaults'.
+- Create a new folder named API, and inside it, create a file called axiosDefaults.js.
-6.  import axios at the top of the file
+- Import axios at the beginning of this file.
-7. Define your baseURL which is the unique URL of your deployed API project.
+- Set the baseURL to match the deployed API’s unique URL.
-8. Set the content-type header to multi-part/form-data as the API will need to deal with images as well as text in it's requests.
+- Ensure that the Content-Type header is set to multipart/form-data since the API will handle both images and text.
-9. In order to avoid any CORS issues, set withCredentials to True.
+- To prevent CORS issues, enable withCredentials by setting it to true.
-10. Import this file into App.js to be used across all pages
+- Import this file into App.js so that it can be used across your entire project.

-### Fork this Project Repository

-It is possible to make an independent copy of a GitHub Repository by forking the GitHub account.
-The copy can then be viewed and it is also possible to make changes in the copy without affecting the original repository.
-To fork the repository, follow these steps:
+**Forking This Repository**
+You can create an independent copy of a GitHub repository by forking it.
+This allows you to modify the forked version without affecting the original project.

+To fork a repository:

-1. After logging in to GitHub, locate the repository.
-On the top right side of the page there is a 'Fork' button.
-Click on the button to create a copy of the original repository.
+- Sign in to GitHub and navigate to the repository.
+- Click the 'Fork' button in the upper-right corner to create your own version of the repository.

-### Clone this Project Repository
+**Cloning This Repository**
+A Git clone creates a connected copy of a repository that remains synced with the original.

+To clone a project:

+- Open the repository on GitHub.
-A Git clone creates a linked copy of the project that will continue to synchronize with the original repository.
-In order to create a clone, you can click on the 'Code' button inside the selected repository and then select the 'Clone' option from the dropdown list.
+- Click the 'Code' button and choose the 'Clone' option from the dropdown menu.

 <br><br>